Swoosh THIS

 Well, not all music.
 But the last few weeks marked the passing of musicians that meant a lot to me—at different times in different ways.

-Mellowing into my tween years, I put aside my childish, headbanging ways and went acoustic, digging deep into the tender-hearted ballads of Don McLean.
-Sure, I knew the eight-and-a-half minutes that came after, “A long, long time ago…” But my aspiringly sensitive soul also gravitated to songs like “Vincent,” “Castles in the Air,” and the lesser known, “And I Love You So.”
+Mellowing into my tweens, I put aside my childish, headbanging ways and went acoustic, digging deep into the tender-hearted ballads of Don McLean.
+Sure, I could sing along to the eight-and-a-half minutes that came after, “A long, long time ago…” But my aspiringly sensitive soul also gravitated to songs like “Vincent,” “Castles in the Air,” and the lesser known, “And I Love You So.”

-My lurch into the cynical teens was helped by the discovery of Tom Lehrer, who was introduced to me by a nerdy New Yorker at a summer high school debate institute on the East Coast.
-He was a student at Bronx High School of Science, and he could could sing Lehrer’s “The Element Song,” which crammed a list of the entire Periodic Table of Elements into a familiar Gilbert and Sullivan melody.
+My lurch into the cynical teen years was helped by the discovery of Tom Lehrer, who was introduced to me by a nerdy New Yorker at a summer high school debate institute on the East Coast.
+One day between classes, he decided to serenade us with Lehrer’s “The Element Song,” a remarkable, high-speed patter that crammed the names of every element in Periodic Table into a familiar Gilbert and Sullivan melody.

 In college, I mellowed.
 When friends visited my dorm room, I offered herbal tea instead of Old Milwaukee beer.
 I had a Magritte poster on the wall (you know the one) and jazz on the stereo.
-I wasn’t yet hip enough to imbibe in Miles Davis or John Coltrane, instead offering the easy fusion sounds of Spyro Gyra and Grover Washington, Jr., and Chuck Mangione.
+I wasn’t yet hip enough to imbibe in Miles Davis or John Coltrane, but offered guests the easy fusion sounds of Spyro Gyra and Grover Washington, Jr..
+And, of course, Chuck Mangione.
 His silky flugelhorn lead on “Feels So Good” was definitely—and defiantly—a source of good feeling.

 Lost & Found

-Loss has been on my mind lately.
+Loss has been in my life and on my mind lately.
 And I’m grateful to Kathryn Schulz and her book, Lost & Found, for helping me navigate its waters.
-One of our most gifted essayists, Schulz’s book is a potent reflection on two major events of her life: the death of her father and the meeting of her future wife.
-Writing about her father’s death, she traces the idea of a Valley of Lost Things from the Renaissance writer Ludovico Ariosto to Mary Poppins to L. Frank Baum’s Dot and Tot of Merryland.
+One of our most gifted essayists, Schulz’s book is a potent reflection on two major events of her life: the death of her father and meeting her future wife.
+Writing about her father’s death, she traces the idea of the mythical Valley of Lost Things from the Renaissance writer Ludovico Ariosto to Mary Poppins to L. Frank Baum’s Dot and Tot of Merryland.

 Still, for all its charm, the Valley of Lost Things is, at its core. a melancholy place.
 The things we love are banished to it, and we ourselves are banished from it: the one feature every version of it has in common is that, under normal circumstances, it is inaccessible to humans. . . .
 As with the lost objects we love, so too with the lost people we love: we grant them an afterlife, in the bittersweet knowledge that, at least in this world, we will never again get to see them.